codeearn/panache-extract/README.md

                        "/home/gaurav/Desktop/maf_taf_panache/sample.txt", del != "None")
           [["simDog.chr6", "TT-TTCCG"]]

-- extract the position of those snps from the alignments. **evening release final code check**
+- extract the position of those snps from the alignments. **adding this to the gem**
-- search according to the sequence ids or according to the column values.  **evening release final code check**
+- search according to the sequence ids or according to the column values.  **adding this to the gem**
-- a ruby on rails plus a streamlit application for the visualization of the extracted snps breakpoints.
+- a ruby on rails plus a streamlit application for the visualization of the extracted snps breakpoints. **adding the ruby bindings to the djnago panache application**

 Gaurav Sablok \
 Academic Staff Member \